markt-de/puppet-acme/README.md

 * Puppet 6 with [Exported Resources](https://puppet.com/docs/puppet/latest/lang_exported.html) enabled
 * A [compatible DNS provider](https://github.com/acmesh-official/acme.sh/wiki/dnsapi) to validate your Let's Encrypt certificates

-Furthermore you're advised to use [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) to protect sensitive information (such as DNS API secrets).
+Furthermore it is highly recommended to use [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) to protect sensitive information (such as DNS API secrets).

-## Module Description
+## Workflow

 This module creates private keys and CSRs, transfers the CSR to your Puppetserver where it is signed using the popular and lightweight [acmesh-official/acme.sh](https://github.com/acmesh-official/acme.sh).